Myanmar maid's death: MOM reviewing how doctors report potential abuse

 “Doctors also have a duty to report to the police or MOM if they are detecting signs of abuse or distress,” she said.
 “We have made this point explicit in 2017, and we will have to further strengthen this.”

-When asked on Thursday if the doctor in Ms Piang Ngaih Don’s case had breached rules or would face consequences, Law and Home Affairs Minister K Shanmugam did not comment, saying that the matter is before the courts.
+When asked on Thursday if the doctor in Ms Piang Ngaih Don’s case had breached rules or would face consequences, Law and Home Affairs Minister K Shanmugam did not comment, with Mrs Teo saying that the matter is before the courts.

 When asked if this case showed a lapse in reporting procedure by doctors, Mrs Teo said she was not able to comment on doctors’ “level of responsibility”.
 “That is something that the Ministry of Health would have to look into,” she said.